Editing shapes in the Inspector

 The Rotate Copies tool takes a single shape and rotates copies of it around a point.

-Use the handle that appears in the centre to set where you want your copies to be positioned.
+Use the handle that appears in the center to position your copies.
 When you’re done, press Escape Esc or Return ↵.

 How to use the Rotate Copies tool